Abdoulaye-Sayouti/Abdoul-AI/README.md

 - 👋 Hi, I’m Abdoulaye SAYOUTI SOULEYMANE
 - 👀 I’m interested in Artificial Intelligence and Data Science
 - 🌱 I’m currently studying a Master's degree in AI
-- 💞️ I’m looking to collaborate on great teams in those field
+- 💞️ I’m looking to collaborate with greatteams in those field
-- 📫 How to reach me on abdoulaye.sayoutisouleymane@gmail.com
+- 📫 You can reach me on abdoulaye.sayoutisouleymane@gmail.com

 <!---
 Abdoul-AI/Abdoul-AI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.